mzagorny/gas-local/readme.md

 > if node debugger hangs on start, remove all breakpoints within google library and restart debugger.
 > Set library breakpoints at run-time after step-in to library.

-This behavior actually is similar to google cloud debugger, where library breakpoints work only after debugger step-in.
+This behavior actually is similar to google cloud debugger, where library breakpoints work only after debugger's step-in.

 My environment: Windows 7/10 x64, vscode.
 Don't know regarding other combinations.